-Not really, I am quite a shy person in real life, but I am a performer for a living.
-I feel most exposed in one on one situations, an empty subway for example where the only opportunity to look at something else would be each other.
-It is a strange dichotomy that a lot of actors probably experience, where they are shy on the one hand and then their performance allows them to be extroverted in this fictional setting.
+Not really, I am quite shy in real life, but performing is what I do for a living.
+I feel most exposed in one-on-one situations.
+An empty tube for example, where the only thing to look at is the person next to you.
+It is a strange dichotomy that a lot of actors probably experience, where they are shy on the one hand, and then their performance allows them to be extrovert in this fictional setting.

 And that’s when you let your inhibitions go – like we see in American Ultra.
 Did you like shooting the action scenes in the movie?

-In this movie our characters do a lot of fighting and strenuous physical activity.
+Our characters did a lot of fighting and strenuous physical activity.
 That’s the greatest way to feel connected to your life in my opinion.
-I ride a bicycle everyday or go running to calm down.
-Also in a movie like this I felt there was nothing better than having something physical to do because it gets you out of your own mind, as I can get distracted quite easily.
+I ride my bicycle every day or go running to calm down.
+Also, in a movie like this, I felt there was nothing better than having something physical to do because it gets you out of your own mind.
+I can get distracted quite easily.

-What do you do when you don’t get the parts that you really want?
+What do you do when you don’t get the parts that you crave for?